Age old question: How to mix modern and traditional decorating styles

 Pick a mood

 If you want to stick to a particular feel or palette in your design, mix pieces from different eras and origins that have a similar aesthetic.
 This makes a house a collected home.
 Avoid going too literal, however: an overdone theme can make a room appear contrived.
-As an example, see my tips on how to do a subtle variation the farmhouse aesthetic: The REAL shabby chic: How to do farmhouse style the right way.
+For reference, see my tips on how to do a subtle variation the farmhouse aesthetic: The REAL shabby chic: How to do farmhouse style the right way.

 Art Deco is the theme of a New York Pre-War entryway, with a cluster of 1940s English mirrors and a 1980s Deco Revival console shelf.
 Design: Time & Place Interiors

 Use art and accessories as contrasting yet symbiotic styles.
-They work especially nicely with a cohesive color scheme woven throughout the design.
+They work especially nicely with a cohesive, but sublte, color scheme woven throughout the design.
 For styling tips, see my post: From clutter to collection: How to style your decor.

 Jewel tones enrich a powder room through an eclectic mix: 17th Century Italian limestone basin sink, Mid Century mirror, Moroccan zellige tiles, and contemporary lighting.
 Design: Reath Design / Photo: Laure Joliet